Rudy Giuliani: 1997

-Giuliani's opponent in 1997 was Democratic Manhattan Borough president Ruth Messinger, who had beaten Al Sharpton in the September 9, 1997, Democratic primary.
+Giuliani's opponent in 1997 was Democratic Manhattan borough president Ruth Messinger, who had beaten Al Sharpton in the September 9, 1997, Democratic primary.
 In the general election, Giuliani once again had the Liberal Party and not the Conservative Party listing.
 Giuliani ran an aggressive campaign, parlaying his image as a tough leader who had cleaned up the city.
 Giuliani's popularity was at its highest point to date, with a late October 1997 Quinnipiac University Polling Institute poll showing him as having a 68 percent approval rating; 70 percent of New Yorkers were satisfied with life in the city and 64 percent said things were better in the city compared to four years previously.

-Throughout the campaign he was well ahead in the polls and had a strong fund-raising advantage over Messinger.
+Throughout the campaign, Giuliani was well ahead in the polls and had a strong fund-raising advantage over Messinger.
 On her part, Messinger lost the support of several usually Democratic constituencies, including gay organizations and large labor unions.
-The local daily newspapersThe New York Times, Daily News, New York Post and Newsdayall endorsed Giuliani over Messinger.
+The major local daily newspapers (The New York Times, Daily News, New York Post, and Newsday) all endorsed Giuliani over Messinger.
 In the end, Giuliani won 58% of the vote to Messinger's 41%, becoming the first registered Republican to win a second term as mayor while on the Republican line since Fiorello H. La Guardia in 1941.
 Voter turnout was the lowest in twelve years, with 38% of registered voters casting ballots.
 The margin of victory included gains in his share of the African American vote (20% compared to 1993's 5%) and the Hispanic vote (43% from 37%) while maintaining his base of white ethnic and Catholic and Jewish voters from 1993.

 Mayoralty

-Giuliani served as mayor of New York City from 1994 through 2001.